 However, some cases of ABS deformity may be caused by reduced blood supply without any signs of bands or damage to the amnion.
 There have also been rare cases that seem to be due to genetic defects.

 The severity of the deformity can vary widely, from a small dent in a toe or finger to an entire body part missing or being severely underdeveloped.
 Symptoms may include:

-The health care provider can diagnose this condition during a physical exam.
-This condition is usually diagnosed at birth.
+The health care provider can diagnose this condition during prenatal ultrasound, if it is severe enough, or during a newborn physical exam.

 Treatment varies widely.
 Often, the deformity is not severe and no treatment is needed.
+Surgery while the baby is in the womb may help improve outcomes in some cases, but it is not yet clear which babies will benefit.
+Some cases improve or resolve prior to birth.
 In more serious cases, major surgery may be needed to reconstruct all or some of a body part.
 Some cases are so severe that they cannot be repaired.

 Plans should be made for careful delivery and management of the problem after birth.
 The baby should be delivered in a medical center that has specialists experienced in caring for babies with this condition.